Des Moines Water Quality at a Glance

 Customer Protection Initiatives

 Des Moines Water Works provides comprehensive customer support through multiple service channels including 24/7 emergency response, free lead testing for concerned residents, and proactive communication about water quality issues.
 The utility operates customer service at (515) 283-8700 during business hours and maintains transparent communication through regular water quality reports and public notifications.
-DMWW’s significant investments in nitrate removal technology, membrane filtration systems, and source water monitoring demonstrate its commitment to providing safe drinking water despite challenging source water conditions caused by intensive agricultural land use throughout central Iowa’s watersheds.
+DMWW’s continued investment in nitrate removal technology, membrane filtration, and source water monitoring reflects its commitment to safe drinking water despite the challenging conditions caused by intensive agricultural land use throughout central Iowa’s watersheds.
+Residents can also check our live U.S. boil water advisory tracker for any active notices affecting Iowa communities.
+For broader context on Iowa’s water quality landscape, see our Iowa water quality guide.

 Recommendations for Des Moines Residents